aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/securityhub.md

 The findings that you see in Security Hub will depend what you have configured in your account and region.
 In this example we deployed the [GuardDuty EKS pattern](guardduty.md), the [Security Best Practices for Amazon EKS Config managed rules pattern](eks-config-rules.md), and successfully enabled Security Hub using the instructions above, which automatically enables two of the available Security Hub Security standard controls status checks.

-Use the following AWS CLI commands will you to view your account findings in Security Hub.
+Use the following AWS CLI commands to view your findings in Security Hub.

 To list any critical findings, and findings related to controls that have a failed status according to [Security Hub security standards](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards.html) which are enabled in the same account and region, run the following command.